Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

             ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
             ```

-            Ensure the power is reporting as off.
-This may take 5-10 seconds for this to update.
+            Ensure that the power is reporting as off.
+It may take 5-10 seconds for this to update.
             Wait about 30 seconds after receiving the correct power status before issuing the next command.

-        1. To power back on the node:
+        1. (`ncn#`) Power on the node.

             ```bash
             ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
             ```

-           Ensure the power is reporting as on.
-This may take 5-10 seconds for this to update.
+           Ensure that the power is reporting as on.
+It may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.

-    1. If desired verify method of boot is expected.
-If the `/proc/cmdline` begins with `BOOT_IMAGE` then this NCN booted from disk:
+    1. (`ncn-w#`) If desired, verify that the method of boot is as expected.

+       If the `/proc/cmdline` file begins with `BOOT_IMAGE`, then this NCN booted from disk.

        ```bash
-       egrep -o '^(BOOT_IMAGE.+/kernel)' /proc/cmdline
+       egrep -o '^(BOOT_IMAGE|kernel)' /proc/cmdline
        ```

-       Example output:
+       Example output for a disk boot is:

        ```text
        BOOT_IMAGE=(mduuid/a3899572a56f5fd88a0dec0e89fc12b4)/boot/grub2/../kernel
        ```

-    1. Retrieve the component name (xname) for the node being rebooted.
+    1. (`ncn#`) Retrieve the component name (xname) for the node that was rebooted.

-       This xname is available on the node being rebooted in the following file:
+       This xname is available on the node that was rebooted in the `/etc/cray/xname` file.

        ```bash
        ssh NODE cat /etc/cray/xname
        ```

-    1. Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig after rebooting the node.
+    1. (`ncn#`) Check the Configuration Framework Service (CFS) `configurationStatus` for the rebooted node's `desiredConfig`.

        The following command will indicate if a CFS job is currently in progress for this node.
-       Replace the `XNAME` value in the following command with the component name (xname) of the node being rebooted.
+       Replace the `XNAME` value in the following command with the component name (xname) of the node that was rebooted.

+       This can be run on any NCN where the Cray CLI is configured.
+See [Configure the Cray CLI](../configure_cray_cli.md).

        ```bash
        cray cfs components describe XNAME --format json